akazukin5151/train-passenger-distribution/README.md

 The beta distribution is used because it is more appropriate to model proportions (which is bounded between 0-1 exclusive).
 For values exactly at 0 and 1, it turns it into 0.01 and 0.99 for the beta distribution.
 The normal distribution would cause edge effects on the boundaries because values outside the boundary was clamped.
 The alternative was to ignore those values, but that would cause the integral of the "pdf" to be less than 1.

-Origin-destination data is used to model passengers alighting the train cumulatively.

 As the train moves from Tokyo to Kanda, some passengers alight the train and some board it.
 Thus the cumulative distribution of the train after Kanda is a mixture of the Tokyo and Kanda distributions.
 This is why the KDE for Kanda still resembles Tokyo.

 Ochanomizu and Yotsuya has stairs on the far end of the platform, with the latter actually beyond the train carriage.
 The result is an increase in the density of passengers on the left side of the train.